Pet Care Blog

 overweight cat on couch

-How to Stop a Cat from Eating too Much
+How to Stop a Cat from Eating Too Much

 If your cat is eating too much, here are a few tips to help you reduce their food intake:

 • Don't let your cat free-feed or fill the food bowls anytime they are empty.
 Maintain a regular eating schedule instead.
-One or two meals per day are plenty for healthy adult cats.

 • Be mindful of the food's nutritional content.
 Even if your cat consumes a lot of food, they could still not be receiving all the necessary nutrients.
-Change to a cat food of a higher quality that contains the vitamins and minerals your cat needs to stay healthy.

 • Use a feeding toy that releases food as your cat plays with it or a slow-feeding bowl.
 This way, your cat won't just consume less food, but they'll also get some exercise as a result.